 Practical: Licences must be designed to work practically on the ground and pragmatically with a farm business.

 Transferable: Licences must be able to be used effectively by land owner, land manager, tenant or pest controller.
 NFU members continue to report that the authorisation required is not sufficiently clear.

 Evidence: There must be clarity on the record keeping requirements for farmers to demonstrate serious damage and of the non-lethal methods being used.

 Species: Each general licence should allow control of a range of species to prevent serious damage or disease.
 A species by species approach can be very difficult to implement on the ground.

-Read more about the NFU's work to date on bird licences:
+Read more about the NFU's work on bird licences:

 A guide to identifying corvids

 This short video from the British Trust for Ornithology provides useful assistance in identifying crows, rooks and ravens, along with their smaller cousins, jackdaw and chough.

 If you're using gas guns as a deterrent to help control and limit the damage caused by birds, here's a guide to using them responsibly to avoid noise complaints from neighbours.